 United States Army Veteran Michael Smith has a great deal to be proud of these days.
 He walks a mile every Saturday, he can collect his groceries from the store without waiting for the electric cart to get him around, and most importantly, he doesn’t need to sit and take a break while his popcorn pops in the microwave.
-He recalls a time when he could not do any of this and further, he was unable to drive or collect his own mail.
+He recalls a time when he could not do any of this, and further, he was unable to drive or collect his own mail.

-Veteran Smith has been over-weight his entire life and he needed to lose 100 pounds before enrollment in the military.
+Veteran Smith has been overweight his entire life, and he needed to lose 100 pounds before enrollment in the military.

 After an injury at work resulted in early retirement, his weight started to increase rapidly due to his limited mobility.
 His unhealthy weight gain worsened his medical issues, and he was advised to pursue weight loss surgery.
 He did not think that surgery was a good choice for him, but he reluctantly began the process of necessary preoperative evaluations when his wife unexpectedly passed away.
 Being unable to drive and severely limited with activities of daily living, he found himself essentially homebound.

-Because of these multi-factorial events, he was hospitalized at the local VA hospital during the pandemic, and after stabilization of his medical problems he was moved to the VA St. Louis Health Care System rehabilitation center.
+Because of these multi-factorial events, he was hospitalized at the local VA hospital during the pandemic, and after stabilization of his medical problems, he was moved to the VA St. Louis Health Care System rehabilitation center.
 He continued to be extremely weak, needing assistance from others to do basic tasks such as sitting at the edge of his bed.

 For any meaningful attempt at recovery, it was clear that his weight would have to be discussed and addressed with him.
 After sensitively and respectfully discussing how most of his medical issues could be traced back to his unhealthy weight, OMA member Dr. Monu Khanna was able to use the pillars of obesity medicine to design a treatment plan for him.
-“To recognize the possibilities and assist him in a manner that had not been possible earlier with a focus on his nutrition, physical activity, sleep, and stress levels were a game changer.
+“To recognize the possibilities and assist him in a manner that had not been possible earlier with a focus on his nutrition, physical activity, sleep, and stress levels was a game changer.
 Slowly but surely, he started losing a few pounds every week, and more importantly, he was able to reverse his diabetes and effectively decrease his overall medication burden,” states Dr. Khanna.

 Veteran Smith’s success using OMA’s Pillars included:

 Nutrition: Prior to his admission to acute care, Veteran Smith was not a big eater.
 He was knowledgeable in terms of his nutritional needs, and he knew he had to prioritize protein and vegetables in his diet when at home.
-With additional help from his dietitian, he opted for double meat portions with meals during his rehabilitation stay but he stayed clear of bread, pasta, breakfast cereals and sugars.
+With additional help from his dietitian, he opted for double meat portions with meals during his rehabilitation stay, but he stayed clear of bread, pasta, breakfast cereals, and sugars.

 Behavioral changes: The focus on healthy habits for managing stress and sleep are extremely important for weight management.
-Embracing restorative sleep and recreational activities such as bowling and playing bingo while in the rehabilitation center in addition to socializing with peers brought him immense joy.
+Embracing restorative sleep and recreational activities such as bowling and playing bingo while in the rehabilitation center, in addition to socializing with peers, brought him immense joy.
 He self-directed his free time by watching TV, reading, and talking on the phone with his friends.